lestrade84/lestrade84.github.io/about/index.md

   feature: about-banner.jpg
 ---

-Videogames, Photography and Travels are my main hobbies (yes, in this order).
-Former basketball player (NBA addict), I give my world for a good coffee.
+Videogames, Traveling and Photography are my main hobbies (yes, in this order).
+Former basketball player (NBA addict), giving my world for a good coffee.
 My favourite music bands are:

 * <a href="http://www.mumfordandsons.com/" target="_blank">Mumford & Sons</a>